Edited by Neha Cherian, Sahil Halarnkar and Vibhhu Sharma

 An emergency SLC Meeting convened on 4th August, 2022 to discuss the incident and the status of the investigation.

 DoSt advised students to go out at night with a companion and to notify someone as there is no harm in doing so.
 He also stated that the GSB should exercise caution when sending emails because different people interpret them differently and may sensationalize them.
-Students can make a confidential complaint to the authorities and their identities would be protected.
+Students can make a confidential complaint to the security section and their identities would be protected.

 Following this, members of the SLC and the GSB asked the Dean questions.